markvicuna/binary-decisions/README.md

 #### Struggling to figure out which tasks to prioritize?
 Can't decide in what order to rank your favorite movies?

-![Binary Decisions](img/bd_screenshot.png?raw=true)

 Binary Decisions is an easy way to rank your options by deciding between two options at a time.
 Enter up to 10 options and work through the binary decisions to get to your results.

+![Binary Decisions](img/bd_screenshot.png?raw=true)

-##### Binary Decisions is a small personal project created with vanilla JavaScript.
-[Click here](https://markvicuna.github.io/binary-decisions/) to try it out.
+A small personal project created with vanilla Javascript, HTML, and CSS.

+###[Click here](https://markvicuna.github.io/binary-decisions/) to try it out.